NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-ios.md

 Usage:
     `$ tns emulate ios [--path <Directory>] [--device <Device Name>] [--availableDevices] [--release] [--timeout]`

-Builds the specified project in the cloud and runs it in the native iOS Simulator.
+Builds the specified project and runs it in the native iOS Simulator.

 `<Device Name>` is the name of the iOS Simulator device on which you want to run your app as listed by `$ tns emulate ios --availableDevices`
 Prerequisites: